 Here's What You Do

-- Wash and slice squash and zucchini into medallions; Slice purple onion into half moons; Slice lemons, discard ends; Chop garlic
+- Wash and slice squash and zucchini into medallions; Slice purple onion into half moons; Slice lemons, discard ends; Chop garlic.
+Chop bacon into 1-inch pieces.

 - Place all of the above into a large bowl.